bihor/fp_newsletter/Documentation/Introduction/Index.rst

 The extension fp_newsletter is designed to provide a newsletter subscription and unsubscription service for the table tt_address which can be used by the extension direct_mail.
 Furthermore it is designed to be compatible with the GDPR.
 A log is written about (every) action in a separate table.
+Old log entries can be deleted by a scheduler task.
 Note: there are more TypoScript-settings than FlexForm-settings.
 But the extension can be used without tt_address too.
 Therefore an admin-email-address can be specified.
 The admin will then get an email with the subscription data.